The changing face of video production

 Think back to when Michael Jackson was still dancing in graveyards and Madonna was giving it some in fishnet tights.
 Then, a camera crew needed two vehicles.
 The camera and kit was big, cumbersome and expensive, and the unions insisted upon a four-man crew, plus producer, plus assistant and runner.

-Although the industry had already moved on from film to tape, the footage had to be edited in real time and the machines to do that were not portable, which meant a trip back to base, and engaging the services of an editor.
+Although the video production industry had already moved on from film to tape, the footage had to be edited in real time and the machines to do that were not portable, which meant a trip back to base, and engaging the services of an editor.
 All took time and racked up the cost.

 Fast forward to now, and although nothing much has changed for Madonna, the way a video is produced is beyond recognition.